albertogallini/txn_engine/Readme.md

 **NOTE:** We cannot safely use `DashMap` directly inside `AsyncEngine`.
 Although `DashMap` is excellent for synchronous code, it uses `parking_lot::RwLock` internally for each shard.
 Holding such a lock across an `.await` point **blocks the underlying OS thread** and prevents other async tasks from running — even if they only need a different key in the same shard.
 This can lead to **severe executor starvation** under contention, dramatically reducing throughput when many tasks concurrently update accounts that happen to fall into the same shard.
 For this reason, `AsyncEngine` uses a custom `ShardedRwLockMap<tokio::sync::RwLock<…>>` instead.
 The Tokio-aware `RwLock` **yields** during contention, allowing full cooperative scheduling and maintaining high concurrency even under heavy shard pressure.

 Architecture, interfaces and api exposed by `AsyncEngine` are exactly the same of `Engine`.
-See also [Asyc VS Sync performance assesment](./asyncvssync.md)